 Features.
 All the ones you want and need

 Some of the features are pretty standard fare for a chassis.
 It takes nearly any AR-compatible grip.
 I say “nearly”, because the ones with the high beaver tail won’t fit without modification.
 At the back, it’s threaded for a receiver extension.
-So it’s easy to add stock for a rifle or SBR build, or go with a brace.
+A set screw on the underside provides the option to go without a castle nut.
+So it’s easy to add a stock for a rifle or SBR build, or go with a brace.
 There are a lot of options in theory, but right now, it seems that availability is limited.
 And some prices are just ridiculous.
 Hence my choice to go with a tried and true Shockwave Blade.
 For fans of side-folding braces, I have seen an adapter that threads in and has a short Picatinny rail section to mount a folding brace.
-A set screw on the underside provides the option to go without a castle nut.

-The side of the chassis and handguard have built-in anti-rotation QD sockets for slings.
-Thanks to the angled design of the handguard, there are 8 sides of M-LOK™ rail slots.
-Midwest Industries thoughtfully includes a 5 slot polymer rail.
+The sides of the chassis and handguard have built-in anti-rotation QD sockets for slings.
+Thanks to the angled design of the handguard, there are 8 sides of M-LOK™rail slots.
 At first, I thought the 8 sides were overkill.
 But that does give it a slimmer profile, and the rounded shape is more comfortable.
 In addition, each slot equals less weight.
 And in my humble opinion, the lines are just right for this style of firearm.
+Midwest Industries thoughtfully includes a 5 slot polymer rail too.

 For this project, I had most of the parts on hand.
 The 10″ KIDD .920″ steel barrel was left over from another chassis project.
 At about two pounds, this barrel doesn’t belong in a lightweight chassis.
 No sense buying a light chassis to add a barrel that weighs more than twice as much.
 So it’s at home here.
 The receiver is a Tactical Innovations Elite22D.
 I’ll explain that choice in the next section.
 Trigger was a factory group with the KIDD ” Trigger job” drop in kit.
 I have since switched to a stock unit, for reasons explained later in this review.